 Finally our top-billed writer, Michael Chabon, read from "The Martina Agent, A Planetary Romance," the alternate history steampunk story he contributed to his recent anthology McSweeney's Mammoth Treasury of Thrilling Tales.
-In introducing the tale Chabon commented that it is the first part of a series and that producing he will be another McSweeney's anthology, including the second part of the story, soon.
+In introducing the tale Chabon commented that it is the first part of a series and that he will be producing another McSweenev's anthology, including the second part of the story, soon.
 One of the invited writers for the new anthology is China Miéville.
 That will be worth looking out for.
-(And yes, I know I reviewed should have the first McSweeney's anthology long ago.
+(And ves, I know I should have reviewed the first McSweeney's anthology long ago.
 Sorry...)